nonomal/Olares/README.md

 | ![dashboard](https://file.bttcdn.com/github/terminus/v2/dashboard.jpg) | ![profile](https://file.bttcdn.com/github/terminus/v2/profile.jpg) |
 | **Studio–Develop, debug, and deploy**|**Control Hub–Manage Kubernetes clusters easily**  |
 | ![Studio](https://file.bttcdn.com/github/terminus/v2/devbox.jpg) | ![Controlhub](https://file.bttcdn.com/github/terminus/v2/controlhub.jpg)|

+## Key use cases

+Here is why and where you can count on Olares for private, powerful, and secure sovereign cloud experience:

+🤖 **Edge AI**: Run cutting-edge open AI models locally, including large language models, computer vision, and speech recognition.
+Create private AI services tailored to your data for enhanced functionality and privacy. <br>

+📊 **Personal data repository**: Securely store, sync, and manage your important files, photos, and documents across devices and locations.<br>

+🚀 **Self-hosted workspace**: Build a free collaborative workspace for your team using secure, open-source SaaS alternatives.<br>

+🎥 **Private media server**: Host your own streaming services with your personal media collections. <br>

+🏡 **Smart Home Hub**: Create a central control point for your IoT devices and home automation. <br>

+🤝 **User-owned decentralized social media**: Easily install decentralized social media apps such as Mastodon, Ghost, and WordPress on Olares, allowing you to build a personal brand without the risk of being banned or paying platform commissions.<br>

+📚 **Learning platform**: Explore self-hosting, container orchestration, and cloud technologies hands-on.

+## Getting started

+### System compatibility

+Olares has been tested and verified on the following Linux platforms:

+- Ubuntu 24.04 LTS or later
+- Debian 11 or later

+### Set up Olares
+To get started with Olares on your own device, follow the [Getting Started Guide](https://docs.olares.com/manual/get-started/) for step-by-step instructions.

 ## Project navigation